ml-research/vlol-dataset-gen/README.md

 3. docker run --gpus device=0 --shm-size='20gb' -v $(pwd):/home/workdir blender_train_generator python3 main.py

-## Generating Images
+## Generating images

+This is a very brief instruction on how the three-dimensional Michalski train dataset is generated.
-First we generate train descriptions for the whole dataset, subsequently we render images for the individual train descriptions and generate their ground truth information.
+At first we generate train descriptions for the whole dataset, subsequently we render images for the individual train descriptions and generate their ground-truth information.
 The train generator provides a wide range of settings allowing to adapt to the given requirements.
 The default output location is TrainGenerator/output/.

-### Settings
+### Script parameters

 The following settings are available, the input typ and default settings are noted in parentheses:
 - dataset_size (int, 10,000) -> Size of the dataset we want to create
 - index_start (int, 0) -> start rendering images at index (index_start)
 - index_end (int, None) -> stop rendering images at index (does not render index_end).
 If None the train generator stops rendering at dataset_size.
-The start and stop indices allow for parallel execution of the code thus parallel rendering of images of the same dataset.

 - train_type (str, MichalskiTrains) -> The train type we want to generate.
 Either 'MichalskiTrains' or 'RandomTrains'
 - background_scene (str, base_scene) -> Scene in which the trains are set: 'base_scene', 'desert_scene', 'sky_scene' or 'fisheye_scene'

 - with_occlusion (bool, False) -> Whether to include train angles which might lead to occlusion of the individual train attributes
-- save_blender (bool, False) -> Whether the blender scene is saved
+- save_blender (bool, False) -> Whether the blender scene is saved.
+Only recommended for small image counts as the blend files are of rather big size.
 - high_res (bool, False) -> whether to render the images in high resolution (1920x1080) or standard resolution (480x270)
 - gen_depth (bool, False) -> Whether to generate the depth information of the individual scenes
 - replace_raw (bool, False) -> If the train descriptions for the dataset are already generated shall they be replaced?
 - replace_existing_img (bool, False) -> Check if the image is already rendered for the individual indices.
 If there is already an image generated for a specific index shall do you want to replace it?

+The start and stop indices allow for parallel execution of the code thus parallel rendering of images of the same dataset.
+Keep in mind to use different docker instances as the blender engine has problems to parallel render.

-### Classification rule
+### Decision rule
 If Michalski trains are generated, the train generator allows the creation of a labeled train dataset.
 Therefore, the labels are derived from the prolog classification rule noted in TrainGenerator/classification_rule.pl.
 By default, we resort to the classification rule known as 'Theory X' which is defined as follows:

     There is either a short, closed car, or a car with a circular load somewhere behind a car with a triangular load.

-It Prolog the rule can be expressed as follows:
+In Prolog the rule can be expressed as follows:

     eastbound([Car│Cars]):-
     (short(Car), closed(Car));